 Using HTML anchors in social media

-You can build a table of contents in WordPress in two different ways: Either manually via HTML anchors or via Plugin.
-Since we will introduce you to the best Plugins for tables of contents in this article, I will only briefly discuss HTML anchors.
-They are more complicated to integrate than a fully automated WordPress Plugin .
+You can create a directory in WordPress in two different ways - Either manually via HTML anchors, or via plugin.
+Since we will introduce you to the best plugins for directories in this article, I will only briefly discuss HTML anchors.
+They are more complicated to integrate than a fully automated WordPress plugin.

-For an HTML anchor you need two things: first the anchor and then the link to this anchor.
-To set the anchor, you have to assign an ID to an element, for example a subheading.
+For an HTML anchor you need two things - The anchor and then the link to this anchor.
+To set the anchor, you have to assign an ID to an element, like a subheading.
 An example:

 In order to set a link to this anchor, you must link to the ID you have assigned.
 Pay attention to upper and lower case.
 Example: